Observation of a Correlation Between Internal friction and Urbach Energy in Amorphous Oxides Thin Films: Materials and methods

 \subsection{Optical Characterization}

-In the purpose of finding a possible link of structural features to mechanical properties, an accurate investigation of the optical absorption edge in the near UV region seems promising, since it is primarily determined by the electronic joint density of states (JDOS) in turn directly depending on structural and morphological properties.
+In the purpose of finding a possible link of atomic organization to mechanical properties, an accurate investigation of the optical absorption edge in the near UV region seems promising, since it is primarily determined by the electronic joint density of states (JDOS) in turn directly depending on structural and morphological properties.
 We have exploited broad-band spectroscopic ellipsometry (SE) to obtain information on the absorption edge of AO coatings.
 A rotating analyzer ellipsometer (JA Woollam VASE) allowed measurements at 910 different wavelength in the $1.1-6.5$ eV ($190-1100$ nm) energy range.
-The $(\Psi,\Delta)$ measurements have been acquired at different angles 55\textdegree, 60\textdegree, 65\textdegree, close to the Brewster angle $\theta_B$ (for example, $\theta_B\sim63.7\textdegree$ for \ce{Ta2O5}).
+The measurement of the ellipsometric angles $\Psi$ and $\Delta$\cite{fujiwara2007spectroscopic}, has been performed at different angles 55\textdegree, 60\textdegree, 65\textdegree, close to the Brewster angle $\theta_B$ (for example, $\theta_B\sim63.7\textdegree$ for \ce{Ta2O5}).
 In AO, the absorption coefficient describing the optical transitions between an initial localized state in the valence band tail and an extended state in the conduction band reads

 where $E_0$ is the energy limit of the extended band-like states and the Urbach energy $E_U$ characterizes the energy spread of the tail decay into the gap due to lattice disorder.